The New England Journal of Medicine April 16, 2020

 Endpoint

-Composite of death from coronary heart disease, nonfatal myocardial infarction, fatal or nonfatal ischemic stroke, or unstable angina requiring hospitalization
+Composite of coronary heart disease death, nonfatal MI, fatal or nonfatal ischemic stroke, or unstable angina requiring hospitalization

-Key result: Alirocumab reduced the occurrence of major adverse cardiovascular events and was associated with a lower risk of all-cause mortality.
+Key result: Alirocumab reduced the risk of the primary composite cardiovascular endpoint by 15% and was associated with a lower rate of all-cause mortality.

 Tailored to your role